rdwyse/TechPT/TechPT - 2024.09.16 - Data Management Documentation.md

    - **Data Import**: The master table is loaded into Excel and processed using **Power Query**.
    - **Power Query for Filtering and Transformation**: Power Query is used to filter and transform the dataset (e.g., extracting data for specific cases, respondents, or sessions).
 Filters are applied to select relevant columns and rows, such as extracting all **Actual Child (AC)** trials for **Case 1** with **Confederate (CONF)** as the respondent.
    - **Automated Updates**: The query results are loaded back into Excel.
 Any changes made to the master table are reflected in the query results when refreshed.
-   - **Excel Functions for Real-Time Calculations**: Supplemental calculations such as averages, compliance rates, or specific lookups are handled within Excel using functions like `FILTER`, `XLOOKUP`, and `AVERAGE`.

 ### 2. **Exporting Data to GraphPad Prism**:
    - Once the data is cleaned and organized in Excel, it is exported as a **CSV file** for use in GraphPad Prism.